What Is My Email IP Address? Exploring Your IP Reputation

 - Spam complaints: High spam complaint rates are one of the fastest ways to damage your IP reputation, as they directly indicate recipients’ dissatisfaction with your emails.

 - Engagement: Positive interactions like opens, clicks, replies, and forwards are all good signs.
 It’s also a good sign if the recipient quickly opens your email, marks it as important, or opens it multiple times.
-Good engagement rates show you’re sending relevant, interesting content to a receptive audience.
+Good email engagement show you’re sending relevant, interesting content to a receptive audience.

 - Email volume: A sudden increase in email volume can be a red flag since it’s a common tactic among spammers.
 Consistently high volumes on a single IP can also be a concern.
 That’s why you should use the right number of IPs to match your sending volume.